-- General, unconditional right of access for everyone, meaning that applicants do not need to justify their requests.
+- General, unconditional right of access for everyone; applicants do not need to justify their requests.

 - Exceptions may only be made after evaluation on a case-by-case basis.

-- Widest possible access to documents.
-The possibility of partial access is always considered.
+- Eurojust must offer the widest possible access to documents.
+The possibility of partial access must also be considered.

 Direct access to documents via the Eurojust Public Register

-Eurojust has a Public register that can be used to access documents.
-In addition, this website contains press releases and documents related to public tenders and recruitment.
-The Document library section of this website also lists the most important Eurojust documents (legal framework, annual reports, etc) in an accessible format and with translations where available.
+Eurojust has a Public Register that can be used to access documents, containing press releases and documents related to public tenders and recruitment.
+The Document library section of this website also lists the most important Eurojust documents (legal framework, annual reports, etc.) in an accessible format and with translations if available.

 Access by individual application

-If a document drawn up or held by Eurojust has not been published or cannot be downloaded from the Public register, an individual can ask to have access to it.
-This applies both to documents drawn up by Eurojust and to other documents which Eurojust holds.
+If a document drawn up or held by Eurojust has not been published or cannot be downloaded from the Public Register, an individual can ask Eurojust for access directly.

 Who can apply?

-The procedure can take up to 30 working days from registration of the application.
-Exceptionally, this deadline can be extended by a further 15 working days in exceptional circumstances.
+The procedure can take up to 15 working days from registration.
+This deadline can be extended by a further 15 working days in exceptional circumstances.

-The principle is that the widest possible access to all documents held by Eurojust should be granted.
-However, access will be refused, where disclosure would undermine the protection of the public interest or the privacy and integrity of individuals.
-The public interest is in particular invoked where the fulfilment of Eurojust’s tasks in reinforcing the fight against serious crime is at stake, or where national investigations and prosecutions in which Eurojust assists could be endangered.
-Where an exception is justified, it will be examined to see whether it applies to the whole document or whether partial access to a document can be granted.
+The principle is that the widest possible access to all documents held by Eurojust should be granted, with refusal only occurring in exceptional circumstances (for more information, consult Article 4 of Regulation (EC) No 1049/2001).
+If an exception is justified, it will be examined to see whether it applies to the whole document or whether partial access to a document can be granted.

-What if my request to access to documents is (partially) refused?
+What if my request for access to documents is refused or partially refused?

-There is a possibility to make a ‘confirmatory’ application (i.e. a second request) to the Administrative Director of Eurojust.
-Processing this can also take up to 30 days, and in exceptional cases, up to 45 days.
+In this scenario, it may be possible to make a ‘confirmatory’ application (i.e. a second request) to Eurojust.
+Processing this can also take up to 15 working days, and, in exceptional cases, up to 30 working days.

-For further details on the principles, conditions and limitations of right of access, please refer to the Eurojust Decision to Adopt Rules regarding Public Access to Eurojust Documents of 13 July 2004.
+For further details on the principles, conditions and limitations of right of access, please refer to the Eurojust rules for implementing Regulation (EC) No 1049/2001.

 Statistics and other information on requests for public access to Eurojust documents are available in Eurojust’s Annual Reports and in the section below.

-Starting from 2015, the Eurojust Annual Reports will include a hyperlink to the current webpage containing information on requests for public access to documents, including the number of cases in which Eurojust refused access and the reasons for refusal.
+Since 2015, Eurojust Annual Reports include a hyperlink to the current webpage containing information on requests for public access to documents, including the number of cases in which Eurojust refused access and the reasons for refusal.

-The number of requests for public access to Eurojust documents decreased slightly in 2016, with a total of 15 requests compared to 18 in 2015.
-In addition, Eurojust received three consultation requests in accordance with Art.
-4(4) of Regulation 1049/2001, as a third-party author of the requested document.
+The number of requests for public access to Eurojust documents decreased slightly in 2019, with a total of 16 requests compared to 20 in 2018.
+In addition, Eurojust received eight consultation requests in accordance with Article 4(4) of Regulation 1049/2001, as a third-party author of the requested document.
 This represents an increase compared to the two consultation requests received in 2018.
 No confirmatory application was received in 2019.

-In 2016, Eurojust continued to update the Public Register of documents accessible via the Eurojust website.
-The growing list of documents made directly available to the public via the Public Register is designed to make it easier for citizens to access documents held by Eurojust without the need to make a formal access to documents request, and to further increase transparency and the availability of information about Eurojust’s activities.
+Finally, Eurojust continued to update the Public Register of documents.
+The growing list of documents made directly available to the public via the Public Register makes it easier for citizens to access documents held by Eurojust without the need to make a formal access to documents request, and further enhances transparency and availability of information about Eurojust’s activities.